A method of an on-demand beamsplitter for trapped-ion quantum computers: INTRODUCTION

-We can also suppress phonon hopping without ion transport by using the dynamical decouping (DD) \cite{Shen2014, Ohira2022DD}, where all the modes are resonant and phonon hopping proceeds among all the modes.
+We can also suppress phonon hopping without ion transport or coupling with internal states by using dynamical decouping (DD) \cite{Shen2014, Ohira2022DD}, where all the modes are resonant and phonon hopping proceeds among all the modes.
 Control of hopping is achieved by applying a sequence of $\pi$-phase shift ($\PS_{\pi}$) gates to a set of modes so that undesirable hopping is canceled at the end of the sequence.
 The fidelity of cancellation decreases as the duration of the $\PS_{\pi}$ gate increases because phonon hopping proceeds even during the $\PS_{\pi}$ gate, which degrades the fidelity of the $\PS_{\pi}$ gate.
 A fast $\PS_{\pi}$ gate can be implemented by modulating the trap potential as demonstrated in Ref. \cite{Mielenz2016}, with which we are able to cancel phonon hopping and implement multi-mode entangling gates with high fidelity by a method called the cancellation of Coulomb coupling by modulating harmonic potential (C3PO) \cite{Nishi2025C3PO}.

-In the present study, we propose an on-demand beamsplitter by controlling the detuning of each mode using a frequency-conversion method within a few microseconds.
+In the present study, we propose an on-demand beamsplitter for local modes by controlling the detuning of each local mode using a frequency-changing method within a few microseconds.
 The present method does not change the population of any modes unlike the phonon blockade or need any gate operation to cancel phonon hopping unlike the DD.
 We derive the analytical formula of the procedure and confirm its validity by numerical simulation.
+Because phonon hopping among different ions is suppressed except during the beamsplitter gate, the present method can reduce unwanted hopping during state preparation, single-mode gates, and state readout, which are crucial in encoding the GKP states and repeating error correction cycle.
+We note that the implementation of a beamsplitter using a similar idea was demonstrated for the normal mode \cite{Ding2017, Ding2017CrossKerr}; the detuning between two normal modes are decreased by changing the DC voltages applied to the rods of the linear trap and are increased again after certain time to induce desired amount of hopping.
+However, extension of the method to large number of normal modes is not clear because the change of the voltage induces frequency change of many normal modes in general.
+On the other hand, the present method relies on the control technique \cite{Mielenz2016} which can modify the curvature of the electric potential at each ion's position independently.